markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/firefly.md

     + Create a __Project title__, such as `WKND AEM Asset Compute`.
     + The __App name__ must be unique across all Firefly applications and is not modifiable later.
 Prefixing the your company or organization's name, and postfixing with a meaningful suffix is a good approach, such as `wkndAemAssetCompute`.
-        + App names must be unique across and Adobe Org, so for self-enablement it is often best to postfix your name to the App name, such as `wkndAemAssetComputeJaneDoe` to avoid collisions with colleagues.
+        + For self-enablement it is often best to postfix your name to the __App nam__, such as `wkndAemAssetComputeJaneDoe` to avoid collisions with other Project Firefly applications.
     + Under __Workspaces__ add a new environment named `Development`.
     + Under __Adobe I/O Runtime__ ensure __Include Runtime with each workspace__ is selected.
     + Tap __Save__ to save the project.